volosoft/abp-commercial-docs/en/modules/identity/session-management.md

 ## Manage user sessions

-You can view and manage user sessions in the `Users` page of the Identity module.
+You can view and manage user sessions on the `Users` page of the Identity module.

 ![user-sessions](../../images/user-sessions.png)
 ![sessions-modal.png](../../images/sessions-modal.png)